 Art Therapy is not limited to individuals coping with the above concerns.
 Generally speaking, anyone who is interested in gaining psychological insight and processing emotions creatively might benefit from working with an art therapist.

-What should I look for in a practitioner for Art Therapy?
+What to look for in a therapist for Art Therapy

 Art Therapy can be provided by a wide range of practitioners, including social workers, psychologists, and psychiatrists.
 There is no specific credential that all Art Therapy practitioners have, but many certified by the Art Therapy Credentials Board (ATCB), and all art therapists have advanced training in both mental health treatment and artistic practice.